-Ideally suited for a 'day' tour from Southampton.
+Ideally suited for a 'day' tour Southampton Cruise Tours.
 Even the route provides a pretty and stressfree journey through the English countryside.
-Avoiding the motorway and high speed roads, travelling via Salisbury, we arrive at Lacock about an hour and a half from the port.
+Avoiding the motorway and high speed roads, Southampton Cruise Tours travels via Salisbury, arriving at Lacock about an hour and a half from the port.

 In its 800 years of history, Lacock has been been many things; an Augustinian abbey, the home of a Tudor rogue, a Gothic ruin, the birthplace of photography, a location for a whole host of film and television productions, and a thriving community that exists to this day.